 SoNeT

-alsa-webui.
 Latency depends on the hardware used (in general between 2 – 10 ms), in my case is built as follows: a control computer (standard PC with Linux OS – I am using Ubuntu Studio 24), which controls and manages all other end-devices (Raspberry PI 4,5 and other arm computers or other standard PC with Linux OS).
-To achieve maximum transmission quality, the requirement is a Gbps local network.
+To achieve maximum transmission quality, the requirement is a Gbps local network (but working on Mbps too).

 Of course, whole solution requires soundcards on all devices in network with the number of channels according to the user’s needs.